Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

-In order to forecast direct measurements of the duality parameter $\eta(z)$ from the ET, we use mock distance data based on individual measurements of the luminosity and angular diameter distances $d_L(z)$ and $d_A(z)$ respectively, as described previously.
-To join the two measurements and derive the $\eta(z)$ data, we follow the pioneering work of Ref.~\cite{Renzi:2020bvl} using an MCMC-like approach to create mock samples.
+In order to forecast direct measurements of the duality parameter $\eta(z)$ from the ET, we use mock distance data points based on individual measurements of the luminosity and angular diameter distances $d_L(z)$ and $d_A(z)$ respectively, as described previously.
+To join the two measurements and derive the $\eta(z)$ data points, we follow the pioneering work of Ref.~\cite{Renzi:2020bvl} using a Markov Chain-Monte Carlo (MCMC) approach to create mock samples.

 In an nutshell we can summarize this approach as follows.
-First, we assume a fiducial cosmology based on the flat $\Lambda$CDM model with parameters $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{m,0} = 0.3$ and $\Omega_k=0$.
-Then, based on the redshift distribution of sources, either Neutron star-Neutron star (NS-NS) or Neutron star-Black Hole (NS-BH), we calculate at every point in redshift the corresponding angular diameter distance $d_A(z)$ and the luminosity distance $d_L(z)$ via the methodology of Ref.~\cite{Lin:2020vqj} as described earlier.
+First, we assume a fiducial cosmology based on the cosmological constant $\Lambda$ and Cold Dark Matter ($\Lambda$CDM) model with a Hubble constant $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$, a matter density parameter $\Omega_{m,0} = 0.3$ and assuming flatness ($\Omega_k=0$).
+Then, based on the redshift distribution of sources, see Fig.~1 in Ref.~\cite{Lin:2020vqj} and Fig.~2 in Ref.~\cite{Biesiada:2014kwa} for either NS-NS or NS-BH, we calculate at every point in redshift the corresponding angular diameter distance $d_A(z)$ and the luminosity distance $d_L(z)$ via the methodology of Ref.~\cite{Lin:2020vqj} as described earlier.
 At this point, we also introduce a modification of the luminosity distance so that the observed luminosity distance would be proportional to the ``bare" one as: \be d_{L,\textrm{obs}}(z)=(1+z)^{\epsilon(z)}d_{L,\textrm{bare}}(z), \ee such that it corresponds to a duality parameter $\eta(z)=(1+z)^{\epsilon(z)}$, which should be equal to unity if no deviations are present, i.e. $ \epsilon(z)\rightarrow0$ in the \lcdm model and $\eta(z)=1$.
 In particular, we assume that to lowest order, any deviations are small enough that we can assume a constant $\epsilon(z)=\epsilon_0$.
 In general, any such deviations on the GW sector could be due to modifications of gravity, see for example Ref.~\cite{Hogg:2020ktc}.
-Specifically, in what follows we will assume four specific scenarios: the vanilla \lcdm case for $\epsilon_0=0$ and three more cases with one mild and two stronger deviations of the duality relation with $\epsilon_0=0.01,\ 0.05,\ 0.1$.
+Specifically, in what follows we will assume four specific scenarios: the vanilla \lcdm case for $\epsilon_0=0$ and three more cases with one mild and two stronger deviations of the duality relation with $\epsilon_0=(0.01,\ 0.05,\ 0.1)$.